supermodel/starwars/README.md

 ### Supermodel Models
 Supermodel data models follows these conventions:

-1. Models are, written as [JSON Schema in YAML format](http://json-schema.org/), one schema definition per one YAML file.
+1. Models are written as [JSON Schema in YAML format](http://json-schema.org/), one schema definition per one YAML file
-1. Every model must start with JSON Schema `$id`.
+1. Every model must start with JSON Schema `$id`
-1. A model should specify the used version of JSON Schema in the `$schema` field.
+1. A model should specify the used version of JSON Schema in the `$schema` field

 A model can freely reference any other model or model property using the JSON Schema `$ref` reference mechanism.
 The reference can point to any JSON Schema on the web, or it can be relative to the current model.